-JCA names regional Super50 Squad
+JCA names regional Super50 squad

-KINGSTON, Jamaica — The Jamaica Cricket Association (JCA) Selection Panel today named the Scorpion (Super 50) squad for the upcoming regional tournament.
+The Jamaica Cricket Association (JCA) selection panel yesterday named the Scorpions (Super50) squad for the upcoming regional tournament.

-They are Rovman Powell (captain); Derval Green (V/ captain); Aldaine Thomas; Oshane Thomas; Brandon King; Paul Palmer; Fabian Allen; Jamie Merchant; Jeavor Royal; Odean Smith; Sheldon Cottrel; Dennis Bulli; Javelle Glenn; Romaine Morris; and Andre McCarthy.
+His hope is that the players represent with national pride, competitive fierceness and create their own history, in a time where history is being made.

-He expressed hope that the players represent with national pride, competitive fierceness and create their own history, in a time where history is being made.
+Jamaica Scorpions Super50 Squad: Rovman Powell (captain), Derval Green (vice-captain), Aldaine Thomas, Oshane Thomas, Brandon King, Paul Palmer, Fabian Allen, Jamie Merchant, Jeavor Royal, Odean Smith, Sheldon Cottrell, Dennis Bulli, Javelle Glenn, Romaine Morris, Andre McCarthy.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login